couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 We have yet to learn how to use LINQ 2 Couchbase, we will come back to that in Step 4.

-##Step 3 - Login credentials and authentications
+##Step 3 - Login Credentials and Authentications
 In this step we will implement the login page to use JWT Tokens for new and exciting users.

 Before we can continue with the tutorial we first need to add a reference to the relevant NuGet packages to handle JWT Tokens.